hxzhu9819/Variant_Calling/README.md

 In previous version, exact matrix is still calculated in PairHMM.
 When trying to remove the corresponding line in `PairHMM.java`, in function `computeReadLikelihoodGivenHaplotypeLog10`, there's problems.
 The result of approximate becomes different, which causes a dead loop in the following steps.
 To debug, plz use the following command on `mbit` server, which marked the region that leads to the problem.

 `./gatk HaplotypeCaller -R /z/scratch7/index/hg38.fa -I /z/scratch7/bam/variant_test_dupRem.bam -O /z/scratch7/leevius/output/run_result.vcf --native-pair-hmm-threads 56 -max-assembly-region-size 300 --smith-waterman FASTEST_AVAILABLE --pcr-indel-model NONE -L chr1:17906100-17906300`

+The possiblities that leads to this bug may be as following
+* `/java/org/broadinstitute/hellbender/utils/pairhmm/PairHMM.java`: line 323 and 328, the two computation functions both use the same global matrix (refer to `LoglessPairHMM.java`).
+When exact value is calculated, the matrix is not cleared to zeros but continue to be used in approximate values calculation.

+* `/java/org/broadinstitute/hellbender/tools/walkers/haplotypecaller/HaplotypeCallerGenotypingEngine.java`: line 786 to 794, the variable `exact_only` is should become true after some loops.
+But in the region givn above, it is always false that leads to dead loop.
+The possible problem maybe happen in the comparison (line 789).

+## Version description

+* The current (newest) commit has not solved the problem metioned in TODO.
+So the exact values are kept in PairHMM step to ensure there won't be dead loops.
+All the exact values used after PairHMM are removed.

+* Tag v1.0 or commit `4e085f3`: The version keeps the exact values calculation.
+The recompute is completed and should be bug-free.